vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

 ## Use aliases

 Now I am gonna tell you something quite opinionated, though backed by
-experience: Never query against indices, but [alias](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-aliases.html)es.
+experience: Never query against indices, but rather against [alias](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-aliases.html)es.
 Aliases are pointers to actual indices.
 You can group one or more indices under a single alias.
 Many Elasticsearch indices have an internal context attached to